 - Trial counsel in ZeniMax Media et al. v Oculus VR et al., on behalf of Facebook, Oculus VR, and individual defendants in a federal jury trial in Dallas, Texas.
 Plaintiffs sought $6 billion in damages based on alleged use of their intellectual property.
 Kosta developed case strategy and conducted witness examinations at trial.
 He helped obtain a defense verdict for Facebook and a partial defense verdict for the remaining defendants.
 He also led post-trial briefing, where he persuaded the court to sanction plaintiffs for withholding evidence and prevented them from recovering $40 million in attorneys’ fees.

 - Trial counsel in a nationally-reported criminal case about an opioid pain medicine.
-Kosta represented the lead defendant, a former pharmaceutical executive, in a four-month jury trial, including cross-examining dozens of government witnesses.
-He then led post-trial briefing and argument, where he persuaded the court to throw out the lead charges in the case and to reject over $300 million in financial penalties sought by the government.
-Further proceedings are pending.
+Kosta represented the lead defendant, a former pharmaceutical executive, in a four-month jury trial, including cross-examining dozens of government witnesses at trial and handling most legal arguments.
+Kosta also led post-trial briefing and argument, where he persuaded the court to throw out the lead charges in the case and to reject over $300 million in financial penalties sought by the government.
+Kosta is currently leading the representation on appeal.